Tuesday, August 04, 2009

 So now the next question is - when to buy and how much to buy?

-Instead of timing the market, that I will buy at 15k or 12 K, it is better to buy in a systematic manner.
-Systematic Investment Plan - SIP is a better way to buy it i.e., Invest a certain fixed amount every month and take delivery of the units/shares.
+Instead of timing the market,like I will buy at 15k or 12 K, it is better to buy in a systematic manner.
+Systematic Investment Plan - as the name suggets, Invest a certain fixed amount every month and take delivery of the units/shares.

 Features of Nifty Bees: